Intersmash/intersmash/README.md

 ## Future goals
-* K8s support and Quarkus provisioning
+* OpenShift AI provisioning
-* documentation and examples enhancements
+* Documentation and examples enhancements

 see the [current milestone](https://github.com/Intersmash/intersmash/milestone/2) for a complete list of issues.